Yamagi/vimrc/README.md

 I stick to Plugins written in plain Vimscript.
 Python, Lua and the like are cool but they need a Vim binary build with support for the language.
-And the language runtime must fulfil the plugins requirements.
+And the language runtime must fulfill the plugins requirements.
 Both is hard to accomplish if the system isn't fully under my control.

 The plugins are combined into 4 bundles:

+* `colorschemes`: Colorschemes.
+* `dictionaries`: Spell checker and thesaurus.
-* `base`: Basic stuff.
+* `general`: Basic stuff.
-* `develop`: Stuff for writing software.
 * `lsp`: Language server protocol.
 * `writing`: Stuff for writing text.